oqlaalrefai/project/README.md

 and I use two type of loop one for loop and the other is while and youll get the score from 7 and in HTML I add more detailed about me using in ordered list (ol) and unordered lis(ul)

+Name of the Navigator: Oqla Refai
+Name of the Driver: Haneen Darwish